CoVPN/correlates_reporting2/cop_exposureproximal/ensemble_severe_correlates/README.md

 This project uses a project-level renv.lock.
 Setup:

-- Download the repository, e.g. download and unzip a release from https://github.com/CoVPN/correlates_reporting2/releases
+- Download and unzip the files from https://github.com/CoVPN/correlates_reporting2/releases/tag/2.2.7

 - Assume that we have R 4.4.2 installed.